ebariquit/CMS_WebApp/README.md

 # CMS_WebApp
 A simple cms app: a blog.

-This app has only been tested in a local environment, yet to deploy.
+This app has only been tested in a local environment, running on

 A single admin account has the ability to write, edit, or delete articles within the blog.
 Other users are free to view the available articles.